zhaoou/notes/generic/ssl.md

 2) In your `$JAVA_HOME` (run `/usr/libexec/java_home` to find it), navigate to `/jre/lib/security`

 3) `sudo keytool -importcert -file /path/to/cert/DSTRootCAX3.crt -keystore cacerts`

+> if propmted, default keystore password is: `changeit`